Research & Development

 Project status: Preclinical development completed

-The program has completed preclinical development and has been granted Orphan Drug Designation in the U.S.
+The program has completed preclinical development and has been granted Orphan (Drug) Designation both in the EU and the U.S. Given the prioritization of KL1333, no cost-intensive operational activities are planned for NV354 at this time.

 Mechanism of action: Energy replacement

-The project is based on an Abliva innovation in which the body’s own energy substrate, succinate, is made available in the cell via a prodrug technology.
+Brain-penetrable NV354 is based on an innovation in which the body’s own energy substrate, succinate, is made available in the cell via a prodrug technology.
 A prodrug is an inactive drug that is activated first when it enters the body by the transformation of its chemical structure.

 Early programs